LiliaFramework/Lilia/documentation/docs/meta/tool.md

 **Returns**

-* Player: Owner of the tool.
+* Player: Owner of the tool or `nil` if unavailable.

 **Example Usage**